hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 # Linear regression models

-Three linear regression models will be covered in this blog post, including linear regression, ridge regression, and lasso.
+Three linear regression models will be covered in this blog post, including least square, ridge regression, and lasso.
 The application context is single label regression problem.
 Regression problem is sometimes closely related to classification problems, I would recommend my [blog post](http://www.hongyusu.com/programming/2015/10/18/spark-classification-models/) about running classification model on Spark.

 ## Load and save data files